SiyiP/linked-blog-starter-md/11 HEENT/SFP Infections_Carroll.md

 special feat of cns infections
 - we don't have a lot of room, edema can easily lead to hemorrhage
 - access to **subarachnoid space -> wide dispersal of organisms**
-- BBB -initial barrier to inflammatory access, so gives microorganiisms a **window of opportunity to attack without the inflammatory cells fighting it**
+- BBB -initial barrier to inflammatory access, so gives microorganisms a **window of opportunity to attack without the inflammatory cells fighting it**
 - fibrosis is limited - **glial scars or gliosis does a bad job of encapsulating infections**

 1. <mark style="background: #FFF3A3A6;">leptomeningitis</mark>. - inflam of pia and arachnoid which spread thru the CSF in **subarachnoid space**